mingming-ma/txt2html/README.md

 ## Features

 - This is a command-line tool process input txt files output html files.
+- Allow the user to specify either a file or folder of files as input

 ### Planned features
 - [x] User specified output path (version 0.1.1)